karenyyng/ElGordo_paper1/referee_comments/referee_comments.md

 Therefore, we found the
 Musketball different enough that we did not include a direct comparison of the Musketball Cluster in the paper.
+Interested readers can find the full numerical results of Musketball and Bullet Cluster in Dawson 13 for a comparison themselves.